 There are so.
 Many.
 Themes.
 It’s overwhelming, even for us.
 Your theme is dependent on your site’s primary role.
 Are you selling a software product?
 You’ll need space for short, not-too-technical blurbs and some cool graphics.
 Are you an art gallery?
 Then you probably want something more minimal and visually-oriented.
 One thing’s for sure: don’t choose something too feature-rich, which can appear cluttered and hinder performance.

-It’s no wonder why web development and maintenance becomes a full-time job, and even a team’s worth of work as organizations scale and site needs expand.
+It’s no wonder why web development, site maintenance, and content creation becomes a full-time job, and even a team’s worth of work as organizations scale and site needs expand.
 If you don’t have the skillset to keep up with the basics, hire internally, or source a vendor that can help.
 Check out our Strategic Partner Program to see what options are out there!